AenonDynamics/X509-Tool/README.md

 **The X509-Tool is designed as [easy-rsa](https://github.com/OpenVPN/easy-rsa) replacement**

-The primary objective is the creation of a simple, bulletproof tool which allows users to setup Certificates for TLS Authentication (Webservers, Databases, OpenVPN).
+The primary objective is the creation of a simple, bulletproof tool which allows users to setup Certificates for TLS Authentication (Webservers, Databases, Mailservers, OpenVPN).

 ### Basic CA Structure ###